christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 ## So What?

-These principles and operations can *help* interpret how humans perform ToM linguistically, but can these concepts transfer to large language models?
+These principles and operations can *help* interpret how humans perform ToM linguistically, but how do these concepts transfer to large language models in relation to ToM?

 By being trained for next word prediction, LLMs end up learning a lot about the structure of language, including linguistic features that were, until recently, thought to be out of reach for statistical models.

-A common way to test linguistic abstraction in LLMs is through probing.
+For example, a common way to test linguistic abstraction in LLMs is through probing.
 This involves training a classifier on internal model representations to predict abstract categories, like part-of-speech or dependency roles.
 The goal is to see whether these abstract categories can be recovered from the model’s internal states.
 Using this method, researchers have claimed that LLMs essentially "rediscover the classical NLP pipeline," learning linguistic features like part-of-speech tags, parse trees, and semantic roles across different layers.

 ToM prediction heavily relies on context to make sense of the mental states and intentions behind the words and actions of others, and final word prediction is based on implied meanings and inferred intentions, which are central to pragmatics.
 Overall, given the literature, **some** form of semantic and pragmatic inference in LLMs has been learned, regardless of how uneven or weak the performance.